nfdi4plants/DataHUB/README.md

-# nfdi4plants DataHub

-This is a development repository for the nfdi4plants DataHUB service.

 # Test Deployment

 In the future we plan to release a ready-to-use docker-compose.yml file but here is a first draft of a basic setup using the DataHUB image: